This gazpacho soup recipe is like many of my smoothie bowls... just with a veggie twist!

 Over the years, different world cuisines have adopted this chilled soup, adding different ingredients and toppings.
 In Spain where it originated, they add croutons and hard boiled eggs.

 This easy gazpacho recipe adds a leafy green of course!
 Romaine is great for your heart and lower in calories, making it the perfect addition to this blended beauty.

 Raw vegetable health boost

 You might be wondering: "Why make a gazpacho recipe (cold soup) instead of a warm soup?"

 Cooking food isn't bad at all!
 But sometimes our body needs an extra boost of nutrients that you get from raw vegetables.
 The cooking process can reduce the efficacy of some ingredients.
 In fact the National Institutes of Health is continuing to research the effects of different types of cooking vegetables and whether it affects the vitamin content of those veggies.

 Plus, without the extra step of cooking - making a gazpacho soup recipe is quick and easy!

-If you’re feeling like you want even more vegetables and fruits in your diet, I’d love for you to check out our 21-day plant-based whole foods cleanse.
+If you're feeling like you want even more vegetables and fruits in your diet, I'd love for you to check out our Seasonal Cleanse.